pleabargain/storyboard/english_question_words.md

 # How
+- How is it possible that we can eat so much Salad Olivier?
+- How is it possible to eat twelve holy dishes at one sitting?
+- How do Japanese celebrate New Years?
 - How is this robot useful to us?
 - How is that working for you?
 - How long have you lived here?